BITBANSHEE-C137/StructuredMemoryEngine_replit/README.md

 ### Security Considerations

-When implementing this system in production environments, consider these security best practices:
+When implementing this system consider these security best practices:

 1. Always use HTTPS in production
 2. Store API keys and secrets securely using environment variables or a secrets manager